Political Resources

 Foreign Policy

-• How Russia Went from Ally to Adversary, Keith Gessen
+• How Russia Went from Ally to Adversary, Keith Gessen.

 The dominate-and-surrender paradigm on the global stage